dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ## Usage of GTP

-The main objective of the present document is to provide an overview of candidate approaches for GTP replacement.
-Following 3GPP study item, the main focus of the study is on the N9 interfaces, that interconnect UPFs and spans over the mobile backhaul.
+Following 3GPP study item, the main focus of the study is on the N9 interfaces, that interconnect UPFs and could span over the mobile backhaul.
 However, GTP is used at multiple interfaces beyond N9.

 N3 and N9 interfaces are tightly coupled and we will discuss in
 {{sec-alt}} the possibility to extend the deployment of new data planes to N3.
-The impact on other interfaces is still TBD.
+The impact on N3, F1-U, and XN-U interfaces is still TBD.

+## Document Structure

+This draft provides a high level overview of the 5G system architecture and the relevant scenarios like roaming, support fo multiple PDU sessions, etc.
+A list of architectural requirements that candidate solutions should address are provided.
+An overview of the various protocols and how they can be used in the 3GPP 5G architecture is provided.
+Details of the protocols are provided as references in the respective sections.
+Specifically Segment Routing v6 (SRv6), Locator Identifier Separation Protocol (LISP) and Identifier Locator Addressing (ILA) are described in the context of the 3GPP 5G architecture.
+ILNP is an end-to-end protocol and is not included in this document.
+The scenario of replacing GTP on N9 as the focus of CT4 study is discussed for each protocol.
+Additional scenarios are related to N3/F1-U; integration of mobility with transport; support for different mobility protocols on different slices of the 5G system, etc.

+Each protocol provides a self evaluation as compared to GTP.

+Extending user plane protocols to other interfaces in 5G architecture are discussed in Section 7.

 # Conventions and terminology